Jacob Blake protests: Teenager charged in Kenosha shootings | DW | 27.08.2020

-The teen was charged with fatally shooting of two protesters and wounding a third during protests in Wisconsin.
+The suspect was charged with fatally shooting two protesters and wounding a third during protests in Wisconsin.
 Among others, he faces charges of first-degree intentional homicide — the most serious crime in the state.

 Prosecutors on Thursday charged a 17-year-old from Illinois in the fatal shooting of two protesters and injuring of a third in Kenosha, Wisconsin.